-Write a program that prints the absolute value of a given integer.
+Write а program that prints the absolute value of a given

-'''
+intege r.

+Input : 0

+Output : 0

+Input : 3

+Output : 3

 Input : -8

-Output: 8
+Output : 8

-'''
+5.2.9 Comparison of numbers II.

 Write a program that, for two given numbers, finds (and stores in the variable max) the larger of them.
 If they are equal, an arbitrary one of them will be printed.
 Ensure the result by printing the contents of the variable max.